samsquire/esoteric-knowledge/README.md

 Your spirit has to align its points so that you are separable from any other formation of points.
 (See possession)

+Even our cells talk.
+And they have language.

 # Ranking and ordering of words

 * Reading the same word or name from different direction tells you a different thing about that entity.
 This is a technique from the Kabbalah and magic word squares.